telerik/winforms-docs/ziplibrary/features/update-ziparchive.md

 {{endregion}}

 >note You must always dispose the ZIP archive object when all update operations (add/delete/update) are competed.
-The best practice is declaration
-          and instantiation of the ZIP archive object in a using statement.
+The best practice is declaration  and instantiation of the ZIP archive object in a using statement.
 If it is not possible for some reason then do not forget to call __Dispose()__ method when you complete all operations.
 >

 ## Add Entry

 In order to add a new entry into the ZIP archive you should perform the following steps:

 1. Use __CreateEntry()__ method of the __ZipArchive__ object to create a new entry.

 1. Open the entry to obtain stream for writing.

 1. Write necessary information into the entry.

 1. Dispose entry when all necessary information is written.
 In the *Update* mode this step is optional.
 You can omit it if you are going to add/delete/update other entries in the archive.
-            #_[C#] _

 {{source=..\SamplesCS\ZipLibrary\UpdateZipArchive.cs region=flush}}
 {{source=..\SamplesVB\ZipLibrary\UpdateZipArchive.vb region=flush}}